Élisa Mercœur: Death

 Affected by a lung condition that developed into tuberculosis, the doctor had to prescribe a season in the countryside.
 She settled for Mareil-sur-Mauldre, a place she knew well.
 The poet Pierre-Jean de Béranger came to visit her there.
 While there she tried to kill herself.
 The old priest of the village, whom she saw frequently, took her confession and granted her the Holy Sacraments.
 Shortly after her return to Paris, she died in the arms of her mother, to whom she had said a few days before: "If God calls me to him, a thousand tales will be told about my death; some will say that I died of misery; love others!
-Tell those who tell you that Mr. Taylor's refusal to play my tragedy alone caused the poor child to die!
+Tell those who tell you that Mr. Taylor's refusal to play my tragedy alone caused the poor child to die!"

 Her funeral in the Père-Lachaise cemetery was attended by Chateaubriand and Pierre-Simon Ballanche.
-Her sisters, poets, Victoire Babois, Anne-Marie de Beaufort d'Hautpoul, Anaïs Ségalas, Amable Tastu, Sophie Ulliac-Trémadeure and Mélanie Waldor attended in mourning.
+Other female poets, Victoire Babois, Anne-Marie de Beaufort d'Hautpoul, Anaïs Ségalas, Amable Tastu, Sophie Ulliac-Trémadeure and Mélanie Waldor attended in mourning.
 She is buried in the 17th division.